LEARNING THROUGH THE OUTDOOR ENVIRONMENT

+AFFLIP works with each school to develop ways to utilise and enhance the Outdoor Environment to promote learning.
 This portfolio focuses on the concept of using the outdoor environment to enhance student learning through the formal and informal curriculum.
-It involves Australian and Filipino educators and students working together to explore and then design:

-teaching materials and resources for mainstream subjects which use the outdoor environment (eg vegetable gardens, aquaculture) as the starting point for learning in subjects such as science and maths;
+Teaching materials and resources for mainstream subjects which use the outdoor environment (eg vegetable gardens, aquaculture) as the starting point for learning in subjects such as Science, Maths, English and EPP.

 Approaches to enhancing the outdoor physical environment of the school and its capacity to foster learning (e.g. quiet areas for contemplation, areas for games and social interaction).